K. H. CANOBI IS A WRITER OF FICTION FOR CHILDREN AND YOUNG ADULTS

 Distributed by NEWSOUTH BOOKS

-Available for purchase in many Australian/NZ bookstores.
+Available in many Australian/NZ bookstores.
 Or order from:

 Mindcull cover art by KatArt Illustrations